ROCm/rocm_smi_lib/README.md

 # rocm_smi_lib

-C++ Library interface for ROCm-SMI to allow you to monitor/trace GPU system atributes
+C++ Library interface for ROCm-SMI to allow you to monitor/trace GPU system attributes

-For developer Familer with NVML here is our key to understand our API
+For developer Familiar with NVML here is our key to understanding our API

 | NVML API	| Type |	Sub-type	| Rocm-smi equivalent API  |
 |-------------------|--------|---------------|-----------------------------------|